How Do You Balance Conflicting Health Recommendations?

 Our fall fairs are just around the corner and this is a great opportunity to find out what your numbers are and to learn what health recommendations you will want to pay attention to.
 Keep checking our Find a Fair page for a list of dates and locations.

 And tell us about an experience you've had balancing a health recommendation.
 Share with us on Facebook.

-Also, take care of your health by volunteering!
-By being a volunteer, studies show you will be healthier and happier.
+Volunteer!
+It's a great way to take care of your wellbeing without needing to depend on health recommendations.
+By being a volunteer, studies consistently show you will be healthier and happier.

 9NEWS On-Air Spot: